 - The tool demonstrations track will be using the single-anonymous reviewing model (the authors do not know who the reviewers are), so please include the authors’ identities in the submission materials.

-Papers must be submitted electronically through the Demonstration Track submission site (https://icse2024-demo.hotcrp.com/).
+Papers must be submitted electronically through the Demonstration Track submission site TO BE DETERMINED AT HOTCRP.
 At the end of the abstract, make sure to append the URL at which your demo video can be found.
 Please note that, for consistency, we require that all videos be uploaded to YouTube and made accessible during the time of reviewing.
 Authors of successful submissions will have the opportunity to revise both the paper and the video (and its hosting location) by the camera-ready deadline.

 For examples of previously successful short videos, please see the examples from ICSE 2018: https://www.youtube.com/playlist?list=PL6g5MCGbJtUF1iW4RSPvUtbKkemrVYrkP

-Authors are encouraged to distribute their demonstration in an easy-to-use form, such as a virtual machine image, a software container (e.g., Docker), or a system configuration (e.g., Puppet, Ansible, Salt, CFEngine).
+Authors are encouraged to distribute their demonstration in an easy-to-use form, such as an active website that provides fast response time and will remain online indefinitely, a virtual machine image, a software container (e.g., Docker), or a system configuration (e.g., Puppet, Ansible, Salt, CFEngine).

 By submitting your article to an IEEE Publication, you are hereby acknowledging that you and your co-authors are subject to all IEEE Publications Policies.